jorgenmiller/BioBox/README.md

 A project for NASA's & CSA's Deep Space Food Challenge.
 More information at [deepspacefoodchallenge.org](https://www.deepspacefoodchallenge.org).

-Work on this project is ongoing.
 This repository holds current files for the BioBox simulation, a part of the project that will show how sustainable the system is in the long term and how it can adapt to changes.

 ## Previous Work as a Science Fair Project